GW231123: A Possible Primordial Black Hole Origin

-Interestingly, the parameter space needed to explain the inferred GW231123 rate is at the edge of the exclusion region from non-GW experiments, suggesting that this interpretation can be confirmed with GW-independent observations.
-It is intriguing that accretion may play a crucial role in the interpretation of this event also in astrophysical settings~\cite{Bartos:2025pkv}.
+A particularly attractive feature of the PBH scenario is its predictive power: future GW observations will be able to thoroughly test this model by probing the existence of further massive binaries with spins following the predicted mass–spin correlation, as well as high-redshift events.
+This will allow exploration of the putative PBH binary population and its evolution under the effect of accretion.
+Interestingly, the parameter space required to explain the inferred GW231123 rate lies near the edge of the exclusion region from non-GW experiments, suggesting that this interpretation could be further tested with GW-independent observations.
+Moreover, it is intriguing that accretion may play a crucial role in the interpretation of this event also in astrophysical settings~\cite{Bartos:2025pkv}.

 As we have stressed, we have been agnostic on the formation mechanism of the PBHs in the early Universe.
 In the case in which PBHs are formed due to the collapse of large inflationary overdensities, constraints from the scalar-induced GWs through the NANOGrav15 data provide stringent bounds on the current PBH abundance in the mass range of the GW231123 event, which, however are significantly relaxed when making use of peak theory to calculate the abundance \cite{Iovino:2024tyg}.
 This theoretical uncertainty, unless resolved, will limit our ability to constrain the LVK mass range even with future PTA datasets \cite{Cecchini:2025oks}.